-The Board of Management will support the Principal and teachers in the promotion of good behaviour.
+The board of management will support the principal and teachers in the promotion of good behaviour.
 In cases of gross or persistent serious misbehaviour, the board will follow statutory procedures defined by legislation / circulars.
-Management may avail of assistance from organizations such as HSE, NEPS or various other state agencies as appropriate.
+Management will avail of assistance from organizations such as HSE, NEPS or various other state agencies as appropriate.
 Management will financially support professional development if considered necessary.